 Let’s start with the definition.

-At the tactical level, IT advisory supports complex IT transformations within an organization, improves infrastructure performance, and optimizes costs.
+At the tactical level, IT advisory services support complex IT transformations within an organization, improve infrastructure performance, and optimize costs.

-IT advisory is equally beneficial for mature startups and large companies.
-However, depending on the size of the company, its niche, and strategic goals, the scope of IT advisory services will differ.
+IT advisory is equally beneficial for mature scale-ups and enterprise-sized companies.
+The scope of IT advisory services will differ based on the company’s size, niche, and strategic goals.
 There’s also a risk that the roadmap provided by the advisory team will require more resources for execution than you can allocate.
-If that happens, IT advisory vendors like Edvantis can provide additional technical staff to meet your needs.
+In such cases, it makes sense to seek out IT consultants, who can also provide proactive support with implementation like Edvantis does.

 How Can Your Business Benefit from IT Advisory